 Nursing acts can now be performed by teachers, caregivers, and scout leaders.

-A qualified helper could be a variety of individuals, such as a parent, educator, caregiver, teacher, or friend.
+A qualified helper might be a variety of individuals, such as a parent, educator, caregiver, teacher, or friend.
 Nursing tasks can take place in various settings, such as schools, daycares, day centers, and facilities for individuals with disabilities, but not in care establishments.

 A scout leader may assist a child with repositioning their gastric tube or administering injections to a child with a motor disability during a holiday camp.
 Unfortunately, diabetic children are frequently absent due to the difficulty of finding nurses to provide insulin injections.